paytm/django-paytm-oauth/README.md

 Through this a context variable namely `paytmoauth_login_url` will be available in the templates.

+* After login page will be redirected to LOGIN_REDIRECT_URL

 ##Settings

 The following variables needs to be defined in the settings